 Warning!
 It’s not possible to recall information in the text of choices on Multiple or Picture Choice questions.

 You can't recall information from a different typeform, although you can use this solution to pass information between typeforms in the form of Hidden Fields.

-You can set up text or number variables under Variables, located in the Advanced Logic tab of the Create panel.
+You can set up text or number variables under Variables, located in the Logic tab of the Create panel.
 Use Branching and calculations to change the variables' value based on how people answer your typeform questions:

 You can use Recall information to reference a variable's value at any point in the typeform.
 Just type @:

 Recall Hidden Fields

 Hidden Fields store information you already have about people.
 For example, if you have a customer database, you can integrate it with Hidden Fields to pass personalized information into a typeform - anything from a customer's name to their preferred shoe size.
 Click here to find out how Hidden Fields work.

 When you have Hidden Fields set up, you will see them as options when you use Recall information.
 Type @ to see the full list: